 Our AI technology uses the same methods for predicting crop pests.
 Environmental stressors, such as temperature fluctuations and nutrient deficiencies, make plants vulnerable to disease.
 Our algorithms identify greenhouse zones experiencing environmental stress and thus are at risk of common diseases such as clavibacter and whitefly for tomatoes.
 With this knowledge, growers can intervene quickly to stop the spread of disease using less pesticides and sacrificing fewer plants.

 Growers have few means to visualize data of their growing conditions, which makes it difficult for them to optimize growth protocols and make business decisions on past farming practices.

 The Grow Journal collects data of growing conditions and stores a historical record of grow protocols associated with farm outcomes, such as harvest yield and quality.
 Presented in simple graphs and streamlined formats, growers use the Grow Journal to see what is working, what needs to change, and what went wrong if their harvests deviate from expected measures of quality and quantity.

 Products fit for our customers' needs

-All artificial intelligence products (predictive algorithms) are for large greenhouse producers cultivating tomatoes and peppers in 10+ acre facilities.
-(Only large operations produce sufficient data required to develop these products.)
+All artificial intelligence products (predictive algorithms) are for large greenhouse producers cultivating tomatoes and peppers in typically, but not eclusively, 10+ acre facilities.
+(Large operations produce more of the data required to develop these products.)

-The Grow Journal, Heart and SpaceSensor are applicable to all indoor farming markets, from large-scale greenhouses, to vertical farms, to one-room growth chambers used in research and development of new crop varieties.
+The Grow Journal is applicable to all indoor farming markets, from large-scale greenhouses, to vertical farms, to one-room growth chambers used in research and development of new crop varieties.

 Would you like more information concerning our products?
 Please contact our Customer Excellence Manager, Jennifer DeBraga, today: